Mpox (previously known as monkeypox)

 If you are in an emergency situation, call 000 immediately.

-For further assistance, please contact your local doctor, community health centre or nearest public health unit
+For further assistance, please contact your local doctor, community health centre, sexual health service or nearest public health unit